The information in this section is for the academic year 2023/2024.

 North Manchester General Hospital

 NMGH offers medical care for young people from birth to 18.
 They offer general paediatric care, for children and young people across the North West, across the UK and internationally.
-We offer education for children from reception to age 18 and provide education to all long stay inpatients at the hospital.

 Curriculum Design